jeremyreeder/gridscout/docs/_posts/2021-04-13-rc1-a-lightweight-tactical-carbine.md

 - Certain part selections, inspired by PDWs and by AR15A3-derived ultralight carbines, serve to make the RC1 lighter and more maneuverable.

-- The bolt is be cycled by a gas piston, based on the Armalite AR-180 design, which has proven substantially more reliable than direct gas impingement.
+- The bolt is cycled by a gas piston, based on the Armalite AR-180 design, which has proven substantially more reliable than direct gas impingement.

 Piston gas systems consistently outperform direct-impingement systems in